SpenceKonde/DxCore/megaavr/libraries/Wire/README.md

 | Alt3*   | PA0, PA1 | PC2,  PC3 |    N/A   |    N/A    |

 * Alt3 is only available on AVR DD-series (and possibly EA-series).
-* Alt1 is not available on parts which do not have listed dual pins because it would duplicate Default.
+* Alt1 is not available on parts which do not have the dual pins because it would duplicate Default.
-* But alt2 is, since its's primary pins are different,
+* But Alt2 is, since its's primary pins are different,

 Shown as SCL, SDA.
-There are no alternate TWI pin mapping options for the 0-series or 2-series devices.

 `Wire.swap(pin_set)` will set the the pin mapping to the specified set of pins.
 See API reference below for details.